Johnson-Gage-Inspection-Inc/tc-wires/README.md

 * `cron` (Linux).
 * A cloud scheduler (GitHub Actions, Azure Functions, etc.).

-> **Clarification**: The script is designed to run every 10 minutes, but it will only attempt to update the Excel file if changes are detected.
+> **Clarification**: The script includes an internal loop.
+It should only be scheduled **once at 5:00 AM**, and will continue running every 10 minutes until 5:00 PM.
+It will only attempt to update the Excel file if changes are detected.
 If no changes are found, the script will exit without making any updates.

 ---

-## 📑 Logging
+## 📁 Logging

 Logs are written to stdout using Python's `logging` module.
 Each run logs: